randompenguin1/bookface/README.md

 * Override styling for file browser category button text.
 * Added sidebar widget icons (contributed by Matthias feb@loma.ml)
 * Refix for misaligned group button, accidentally applied RC fix to Stable (it is #showgroup in stable and #show-group in the Release Candidate)
+* Fix for drop-menus being inaccessible if post is at bottom of screen on mobile [Issue #39]

 1.8 (12 July 2025)
 * Fixed transparent background on friends-in-common list on other people's profiles.